mrbid/Minetest-Worldmods/README.md

 - added an improved Chest of Everything for creative users.

 ## TODO
+- chests of everything should be owner restricted
 - `abriglass` new oneway corner and edge glass need crafts
 - `cglass` and `roadnodes` need crafts
 - `armor_addon` rhodochrosite and shadow armor could do with crafts